-- 4 (Optional) If you want to preserve the data that the master server has gathered earlier, do the following: - Ensure that the nbanomalymgmt service on master server is stopped. - Copy the NB_Anomaly.db file from the anomaly_detection folder on the master server to the anomaly detection folder on the media server. - Start the nbanomalymgmt service on the media server. - 5 Create a new configuration file at the location same as the template file, that is in the anomaly detection folder.
+3 (Optional) If you want to preserve the data that the master server has gathered earlier, do the following:

+- Ensure that the nbanomalymgmt service on master server is stopped. - Copy the NB\Anomaly.db file from the anomaly\detection folder on the master server to the anomaly detection folder on the media server. - Start the nbanomalymgmt service on the media server. - 4 Configure the backup anomaly settings in the NetBackup web UI.
+NetBackup takes these settings into account during anomaly detection.